aws-samples/fis-template-library/mysql-rds-loadtest-failover/README.md

 ## Hypothesis

-Under high CPU load conditions, a Multi-AZ MySQL RDS instance will successfully failover from the primary to the standby instance with approximately 25 seconds of downtime.
-Applications using proper connection handling should automatically reconnect and continue functioning normally after the failover completes.
+When high CPU load is generated on a Multi-AZ MySQL RDS instance followed by a failover event, the system will transition from the primary to the standby instance with approximately 25 seconds of downtime, and applications implementing proper connection handling will automatically reconnect with a success rate of nearly 100%, maintaining normal functionality once the failover process completes.

 ## Prerequisites